Barbara L. Nichols: Personal life and death

+Nichols died on July 22, 2026, at the age of 87.

 Honors and awards

 In 2010, Nichols was named a Living Legend of the American Academy of Nursing.
 She was inducted into the Institute of Excellence of the National Black Nurses Association.
-She is a past recipient of the Mary Mahoney Award from the ANA.
+She was a past recipient of the Mary Mahoney Award from the ANA.
 She received an honorary Doctor of Science from the University of Wisconsin–Milwaukee in 1979.